Policy Symposium Addresses Tuberculosis Infection Management in the Nordic - Baltic Countries and Ukraine - NDPHS

 Tuberculosis infection (TBI) remains a public health concern in the Nordic and Baltic Sea countries despite low overall incidence.
 Data from NDPHS countries and Ukraine reveal variation in screening, treatment, and surveillance.
 These inconsistencies, combined with limited access to essential medicines and the ongoing impact of the war in Ukraine, threaten progress toward TB elimination goals.
 The Policy Symposium “Towards Elimination of Tuberculosis: Addressing TB infections in the Baltic Sea Region” gathered experts to discuss and validate evidence-based policy recommendations and presented key findings from the project.

-The “Latent TB Infection Inventory” project was coordinated by the NDPHS Secretariat and its Expert Group on HIV, TB & Associated Infections implemented by FILHA, Estonian National Institute for Health Development, and Norwegian Institute for Public Health, and funded by the Norwegian Ministry for Health and Care Services.
+The “Latent TB Infection Inventory” project was coordinated by the NDPHS Secretariat and its Expert Group on HIV, TB & Associated Infections, and implemented by FILHA, Estonian National Institute for Health Development, and Norwegian Institute for Public Health.
+The project received funding from the Norwegian Ministry for Health and Care Services.
 The project examined TB infection screening and treatment policies and practices, commonalities and differences, achievements and gaps across the study countries.
 Aside from the situation analysis, the project experts prepared two manuscripts for publication in peer-reviewed journals and drafted a set of policy recommendations aimed at improving and strengthening the TB infection management and, consequently, at achieving the TB elimination goals by 2030.

 Read the draft policy recommendations here.